telefonicaid/thinking-cities/docs/device_api.md

 This is the topic hierarchy that has to be used by devices:

 ```
-/<api-key>/<device-id>/attrs/<attrName>
+/<apikey>/<device_id>/attrs/<attrName>
 ```

 Where:

-- "api-key": this is a unique value per service.
+- "apikey": this is a unique value per service.
 It is provided through the provisioning API.
-- "device-id": this is typically a sensor id, it has to be unique per “api-key”.
+- "device_id": this is typically a sensor id, it has to be unique per “apikey”.
 - "attrName": name of the magnitude being measured, for example: temperature, pressure, etc… this is the name of the attribute being published on ContextBroker.

 Example:

 ```
-$ mosquitto_pub -h $HOST_IOTAGENT_MQTT -u theUser -P thePassword -t /<api_key>/mydevicemqtt/t -m 44.4
+$ mosquitto_pub -h $HOST_IOTAGENT_MQTT -u theUser -P thePassword -t /<apikey>/mydevicemqtt/t -m 44.4
 ```

 As it can be noticed in this example, the MQTT broker uses a set of credentials to authenticate users.
 Please, if you